MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-glossary.md

 ### phone report

-The name for a Power BI report that's formatted for viewing on a phone.
+The name for a Power BI report formatted for viewing on a phone.

 ### phone view